 Housing costs in Mount Vernon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Unlike some cities, Mount Vernon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mount Vernon are a mix of both white- and blue-collar jobs.
-Overall, Mount Vernon is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Mount Vernon who work in office and administrative support (14.48%), sales jobs (7.87%), and healthcare (7.55%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Vernon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mount Vernon is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mount Vernon who work in office and administrative support (14.88%), management occupations (7.98%), and sales jobs (7.72%).

-In terms of college education, Mount Vernon is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.31% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Mount Vernon is somewhat higher than in the average US city of 21.84%: 27.76% of adults 25 and older in the city have at least a bachelor's degree.

 Mount Vernon is an extremely ethnically-diverse city.
 The people who call Mount Vernon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Vernon residents report their race to be Black or African-American, followed by White.
 Mount Vernon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.72% of the city’s residents.
-Important ancestries of people in Mount Vernon include Italian, Irish, Brazilian, and African.
+People of Hispanic or Latino origin account for 15.16% of the city’s residents.
+Important ancestries of people in Mount Vernon include Italian, Irish, Haitian, and Brazilian.

 The most common language spoken in Mount Vernon is English.
 Other important languages spoken here include Spanish and Portuguese.